lgeurts/dwm-dotfiles/README.md

 Huge thanks to my colleagues at Flouze.
 I can't even count the number of times they have helped me when I was lost.

-#### License information:
+#### Repo status information:

-This configuration is MIT licensed.
+As you can see this repo is not yet full finished/tested.This configuration is MIT licensed.
 Please note that I do not provide any warranty or support for this configuration, so use at your own risk.